 Last, but certainly not least, is fluffy dinner rolls.
 Perhaps the most inexpensive and easy to make on this list, these rolls really help tie the other dishes together.

 I hope your family enjoys these traditional Thanksgiving recipes.
-Come back and let me know how they turned out in the comments.
-I'd love to hear what your favorites are!
+Come back and let me know how they turned out by commenting below.

 - Apple Cider - This warm spiced drink is perfect for sharing with family and friends on the holidays!